-- 44) %Change in "Same Program Revenues" "Same Program Revenues" are defined as net revenues attributable to programs or locations that have been in place for at least 18 months (in the case of greenfield programs or locations) or 12 months (in the case of acquired programs or locations).
-If a program or business is terminated, then the reduction in net revenues will be reflected in the same program revenues for the fiscal year, provided that if in the year following the termination of such business the Sequel Preferred Distribution is calculated to be less than that of the preceding fiscal year, then the waiting period referenced above shall be waived and the "same program revenues" from new and acquired programs or businesses shall be included in the net revenues of the Sequel group of companies until the time at which the "same program revenues" returns to the level that is greater than or equal to the "same program revenues" prior to the termination of the program. - 45) The distribution from Sequel was first adjusted on July 1, 2014 therefore there was no change to the 2013 performance metric. - 46) The Annual Earnings Coverage Ratio in 2013 was based on the 6 months of distributions to Alaris since the July 2013 contribution as well as capital commitments under Sequel's old capital structure.
-It was also based on unaudited internal results for the trailing twelve month period ending December 31, 2013.
+46) "%Change in "Same Program Revenues" - "Same Program Revenues" are defined as net revenues attributable to programs or locations that have been in place for at least 18 months (in the case of greenfield programs or locations) or 12 months (in the case of acquired programs or locations).
+If a program or business is terminated, then the reduction in net revenues will be reflected in the same program revenues for the fiscal year, provided that if in the year following the termination of such business the Sequel Preferred Distribution is calculated to be less than that of the preceding fiscal year, then the waiting period referenced above shall be waived and the "same program revenues" from new and acquired programs or businesses shall be included in the net revenues of the Sequel group of companies until the time at which the "same program revenues" returns to the level that is greater than or equal to the "same program revenues" prior to the termination of the program.
+The % change in Same Program Revenues is subject to a collar of 5% (plus or minus).

-SMi:
+SMi